rabchev/web-terminal/README.md

 Web-Terminal
 ============
-Web-Terminal is a terminal server that provides remote CLI via standard web browser and HTTP protocol.
+Web-Terminal is a very lightweight terminal server that provides remote CLI via standard web browser and HTTP protocol.
-It works on all operating systems supported by Node.js, it doesn't depend on native modules and it is not a TTY emulator.
+It works on all operating systems supported by Node.js, it doesn't depend on native modules.
 Fast and easy to install.
 Supports mutiple sessions.

+NOTE: It is not a TTY emulator.
+It doesn't support complex TTY interaction like in vi, nano and etc. It's good only for simple command/response cases.
+For fully featured TTY emulator I would suggest [Wetty](https://github.com/krishnasrinivas/wetty) project.

 Prerequisites
 -------------